mitko-tenev/mitko-tenev-employees/README.md

 ## Before running the application

-**Make sure to have .NET 8.0 SDK and Node.js installed before running this application.**
+**Since the app is built with .NET and Angular make sure to have .NET 8.0 SDK and Node.js installed before running it.**
 - Download links:
   - .NET SDK - https://dotnet.microsoft.com/en-us/download/dotnet/8.0
   - Node.js - https://nodejs.org/